DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Vito_Campanelli_def/index.markdown

 them and subsequently offer them back.[^17]

-In this regard, the popular media theorist Douglas Rushkoff, in his decalogue Program or Be Programmed, writes that 'Programming is the sweet spot, the high leverage point in a digital society.
-If we don’t learn to program, we risk being programmed ourselves'.
+In this regard, the popular media theorist Douglas Rushkoff, in his decalogue *Program or Be Programmed*, writes that '[p]rogramming is the sweet spot, the high leverage point in a digital society.
+If we don’t learn to program, we risk being programmed ourselves.'
 [^18] The media theorist notes that if in an earlier time there were no differences between using a computer and programming it, today we are confronted with a totally different scenario, and the